twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 git push origin master
 ```

-**We don't land `feature-1b.squashed` directly, as we should detect conflicting merges at the first PR.**
+We don't land `feature-1b.squashed` directly, as we should detect conflicting merges at the first PR.

+## Solution in action
-Now, let's handle the scenario of us needing to update our first PR.
-Our updated history should look like:
+As with the initial problem, we will now update our first PR.
+The result will look like:

 ```
-                +---o feature-1b.squashed (b44444)
+                +---o feature-1b.squashed (b22222)
                /
-              /---o---o feature-1b (b33333)
+              /---o---o feature-1b (b23456)
              /
-        +---o feature-1a.squashed, feature-1b.base (a44444)
+        +---o feature-1a.squashed, feature-1b.base (a22222)
        /
-      /---o---o---o feature-1a (a33333)
+      /---o---o---o feature-1a (a23456)
      /
 o---o master (ffffff)
 ```